Olav Bruin - Architect & Creative Director, Atelier Nomadic

 UNA, Sri Lanka

 UNA is one such small-scale hotel.
 Can you explain what it was it about our brief which attracted you to the project?
-Was it simply a case of the familiar location of Sri Lanka, or was there something particular in our brief which drew you in?

 We saw your project as a groundbreaking project for building with bamboo in Sri Lanka, especially because you wanted to build it yourself with local bamboo and set up that whole industry.
 Your project hopefully can ignite the bamboo movement in Sri Lanka.
 People only believe something when they see it, and they are inspired to also want to do it.
 A little bit like what happened with my first project in Thailand, when you see where Thailand is now with the use of bamboo.
-That project was the first time a high-end luxury hotel used this super simple, low-end material; the poor man’s timber as bamboo is often referred.
-Also in Thailand bamboo didn’t have a great reputation.
-Everyone wants to become modern, so as soon as they have a little bit of money they replace their bamboo house with a concrete one.
-Then that bamboo knowledge becomes lost.
-So using bamboo to a high-end, luxury level you change the perception and the image of bamboo as a material.

 The professional interest of doing UNA was designing a 100% sustainable bamboo and adobe project.
 The other side was that we really like this kind of process where the client is closely involved in the project, where you develop and create together, and the design is a co-creation.
-A smaller project allows you to experiment and have a more personal relationship and process with the client, which we like.
-You pushed the design to become more organic and irregular which I found great, and the end result was better.

 Lastly Olav, your thoughts on the future of bamboo; I came across an interview with Elora Hardy recently when she spoke about a future where skyscrapers, and whole cities could be built from engineered bamboo.
 Do you see a similar future with the material?